attdevsupport/API-Platform/Notary/Vb/app1/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - Notary app 1
+  AT&T API Platform Samples - Notary app 1
  ------------------------------

 This application allows the user to sign a payload for sending in a New Transaction